nilspert/verdant-sync/README.md

 # VerdantSync

-**VerdantSync** is a React Native application designed for managing and monitoring IoT (Internet of Things) devices.
-It connects with boards using the [Verdant Sync IoT](https://github.com/nilspert/verdant-sync-iot) platform.
+**VerdantSync** is a React Native application designed for managing and monitoring IoT (Internet of Things) devices that are using [VerdantSync IoT](https://github.com/nilspert/verdant-sync-iot) project.

 ## Key Features